 Providing SSH access to your server

 In some cases, our support team will ask you to provide the root SSH access to your server.
-This is needed, for example, when support enginner is looking for memory leaks, repairing damaged archive files on the hard disk, solving problems with UDP sources, etc.
+This is needed, for example, when support engineer is looking for memory leaks, repairing damaged archive files on the hard disk, solving problems with UDP sources, etc.

 To provide access please add our public key to the file